cipollone/ros-stage-rl/README.md

 # Ros-stage-rl

-This project is used to run RL experiments on a running instance of [StageROSGym](https://github.com/iocchi/StageROSGym).
+This project is used to run RL experiments on a running instance of [stage-controls](https://github.com/cipollone/stage-controls).

-Development package.

 ## Install and use